 “The problem that we see right now, and since the July 2015 municipal elections, is that civilian armed groups have been created again.
 As they never investigated the paramilitary groups and as the paramilitaries in the region were never disarmed, now it is clearly seen that they can easily re-arm, or re-group for, like in this case, attacking the indigenous of Chalchihuitán”, warned Faro.

 And he added that: “populations of the municipality of Chenalhó have also been affected in this dispute, who nothing to do with this conflict.”

-What the Frayba has documented is that, last year, there was an inter-institutional group or commission that proposed a solution to this conflict to the state government, but the government has not complies with the agreements.
+What the Frayba has documented is that last year there was an inter-institutional group or commission that proposed a solution to this conflict to the state government, but the government has not complied with the agreements.
 They are: reparation of the damage, indemnify the people affected, and marking off of the territorial limits, as well as other actions.

 In this conflict, he clarified, there is nothing new or obscure, “what’s dark around here is that once again the armed groups that are attacking, displacing and killing people have been reactivated.”